medicine9579/medicine9579/README.md

 - 👋 Hi, I’m @medicine9579
-- 👀 I’m interested in IoT
+- 👀 I’m interested in CS
 - 🌱 I’m currently learning LSB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:  medicine9579@outlook.com